 On 7-11's and Spider-Men

 Trudging through the snow with my feet getting wet, I find myself at the local 7-11.
-A rack of comic books are visibly on display as I want into the door.
-The floor is sludge filled thanks to all the ice and accumulated snow.
-There are a lot of titles on the rack and, instead of my usual D.C.
+A rack of comic books is visibly on display as I want into the door.
+The floor is sludge-filled thanks to all the ice and accumulated snow.
+There are many titles on the rack and, instead of my usual D.C.
 Comics' House of Mystery selection, I opt for an issue of Marvel Tales.
 For fifty-cents, I get a reprint of The Amazing Spider-Man #13.
 This was the first appearance of Mysterio and, even though this was the early 1980s, the comic still had a lot of modern relevance to me.
 Yes, I read scores of the current comics that were new and not reprints.
 The only other reprint book I would check out was Marvel Superheroes, which at the time was running classic 1970s reprints of The Incredible Hulk.
 (One of the issues featured a fun and over-the-top story with The Leader creating androids of Richard Nixon and Spiro Agnew!)

 There was something more to this reprint.
-It not only gave you a glimpse into the was comic books were written in a previous generation, it gave you a glimpse of what it was like to live in that previous generation.
+It not only gave you a glimpse into the way comic books were written in a previous generation, it gave you a glimpse of what it was like to live in that previous generation.
 The magazine reflected the times and, as you became engrossed in those pages, you were transported to them.

 Reading a comic book is a process no different today than it was in 1940.
 You sit down, you open the book, and you read.
 As long as you are not distracted, you can be drawn right into the tale.
 Your suspension of disbelief goes away as the pages come magically to life.

 For a time, reading a book like that does take you back to a (seemingly) more innocent time.
 For fifty-cents, you end up with your own private H.G.
-Wells' Time Machine
+Wells' Time Machine.

 Merry Marvel Memories on Castor Avenue